troppens/mylab-ansible-node/README.md

 ### mylab_node_entities_all
 * List of all entities which can be configured.
 See [defaults](defaults/main.yml) for all entities.

+### mylab_node_default_packages
+* Default list of software packages to be installed on all nodes.
+See [defaults](defaults/main.yml) for default packages.

 ### mylab_node_packages
 * List of software packages to be installed on all nodes.
-See [defaults](defaults/main.yml) for all entities.
+See [defaults](defaults/main.yml) for default packages.

 ### mylab_node_git_user_name